oracal/rust-gumbo/README.md

 A Rust wrapper around google's c library [gumbo](https://github.com/google/gumbo-parser).

-First and foremost it tries to provide idiomatic rust api.
-Secondly it tries to not have much added overhead on top of the c library.
+First and foremost it tries to provide an idiomatic rust api around gumbo.
+Secondly, it tries to not add much overhead on top of the c library.

 Example
 -------